cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 #### Data manipulation revisit

-We need to think about what the inputs of our function are going to be - these are the variables or objects we want to change e.g. variable or cruise date.
-We also need to think about our output: a plot.
-As a reminder, here’s the steps we took earlier to do the data manipulation:
+As a reminder, here’s the steps we took earlier to do the data
+manipulation:

 1. Filtered the original data frame based on cruise date
 2. Interpolated the relevant variable based on depth and latitude